 • Taking antimicrobial drugs: Clotrimazole, Amphotericin, Nystatin, Miconazole, Natamycin, Levorin.

-• Rinses to create an alkaline environment with a solution of sodium bicarbonate 0.2% -0.5%, a solution of sodium tetraborate in glycerin 5-20% or its aqueous solution 2-5%.
+• Rinsing to create an alkaline environment with a solution of sodium bicarbonate 0.2%-0.5%, a solution of sodium tetraborate in glycerin 5-20% or its aqueous solution 2-5%.

-• The use of drugs based on iodine.
-For example, Lugol's solution, diluted with water in a ratio of 1 to 2 or 3.
+• The use of iodine-based drugs.
+For example, Lugol's solution diluted with water in a ratio of 1 to 2 or 3.

 Herpes

 • Taking antiviral drugs, the main component of which is acyclovir.
-For example, Gerperax, Acyclovir, Famciclovir, Valaciclovir Virolex, Zovirax.
+For example, Herperax, Acyclovir, Famciclovir, Valaciclovir Virolex, Zovirax.
 Before each use, it is necessary to disinfect the mouth with decoctions or solutions.

 Aphthous stomatitis